Introduction to React for Complete Beginners

 );

-Renders an alert component with type
+Renders an alert component with type prop.

 - Use the

-to keep the timer instance for clearing on component unmount. - Use the
+timeoutIdto keep the timer instance for clearing on component unmount. - Use the

-when the component is unmounted. - Define a
+useEffect()hook to update the value ofisShowntotrueand clear the interval by usingtimeoutIdwhen the component is unmounted. - Define a

-@keyframes leave { 0% { opacity: 1; } 100% { opacity: 0; }}.alert { padding: 0.75rem 0.5rem; margin-bottom: 0.5rem; text-align: left; padding-right: 40px; border-radius: 4px; font-size: 16px; position: relative;}.alert.warning { color: #856404; background-color: #fff3cd; border-color: #ffeeba;}.alert.error { color: #721c24; background-color: #f8d7da; border-color: #f5c6cb;}.alert.leaving { animation: leave 0.5s forwards;}.alert .close { position: absolute; top: 0; right: 0; padding: 0 0.75rem; color: #333; border: 0; height: 100%; cursor: pointer; background: none; font-weight: 600; font-size: 16px;}.alert .close:after { content: "x";}
+@keyframes leave { 0% { opacity: 1; } 100% { opacity: 0; }}.alert { padding: 0.75rem 0.5rem; margin-bottom: 0.5rem; text-align: left; padding-right: 40px; border-radius: 4px; font-size: 16px; position: relative;}.alert.warning { color: #856404; background-color: #fff3cd; border-color: #ffeeba;}.alert.error { color: #721c24; background-color: #f8d7da; border-color: #f5c6cb;}.alert.leaving { animation: leave 0.5s forwards;}.alert .close { position: absolute; top: 0; right: 0; padding: 0 0.75rem; color: #333; border: 0; height: 100%; cursor: pointer; background: none; font-weight: 600; font-size: 16px;}.alert .close:after { content: "x";}const Alert = ({ isDefaultShown = false, timeout = 250, type, message }) => {

 const [isShown, setIsShown] = React.useState(isDefaultShown);